hadley/adv-r/Environments.md

 lapply(es, function(e) get("y", e))
 ```

-So there are two separate strands of parents when a function is called: the calling environments, and the definition environments.
-And each of the calling environment will also have a stack of environments in which it was defined.
+So there are two separate strands of parents when a function is called: the calling environments, and the defining environments.
+Each calling environment will also have a stack of defining environments.
+Note that while called function has both a stack of called environemnts and a stack of defining environments, an environment (or a function object) has only a stack of defining environments.

-The practical implications of this idea are discussed in [[controlling evaluation]]

-Note that a called function has a call stack, and an environment has an environment stack.
+Looking up variables in the calling environment rather than in the defining argument is called __dynamic scoping__.
+Few languages implement dynamic scoping (emac's lisp is a [notable exception](http://www.gnu.org/software/emacs/emacs-paper.html#SEC15)) because dynamic scoping makes it much harder to reason about how a function operates: not only do you need to know how it was defined, you also need to know in what context it was called.
+Dynamic scoping is primarily useful for developing functions that aid interactive data analysis, and is one of the topics discussed in [[controlling evaluation]]

-## Binding names to values
+## Assignment: binding names to values

-Assigning means that we are binding (or rebinding) a name to a value in an environment.
+Assignment is the act of binding (or rebinding) a name to a value, in an environment.
+It is the counterpart to scoping, which are the set of rules that determins how when given a name, R finds the associated value.
+Compared to most languages, R has extremely flexible tools for binding names to values.
+In fact, you can not only bind values to names, but you can also bind expressions (promises) or even functions, so that every time you access the value associated with a name, you get something different!

-There are a suprising number of ways to do assignment in R:
+The remainder of this section will discuss the four main ways of binding names to values in R:

 * The regular behaviour, `name <- value`, where the name is immediately associated with the value in the current environment. `assign("name", value)` works similarly, but allows assignment in any environment.